prometheus/prometheus/documentation/internal_architecture.md

 ## Web UI and API

 Prometheus serves its web UI and API on port `9090` by default.
 The web UI is available at `/` and serves a human-usable interface for running expression queries, inspecting active alerts, or getting other insight into the status of the Prometheus server.

 The web API is served under `/api/v1` and allows programmatical [querying, metadata, and server status inspection](https://prometheus.io/docs/prometheus/latest/querying/api/).

+[Console templates](https://prometheus.io/docs/visualization/consoles/), which allow Prometheus to serve user-defined HTML templates that have access to TSDB data, are served under `/consoles` when console templates are present and configured.